 In good times and bad, some of the best destinations in Australia are often found in the dust and heat of the Outback.

-Most people tour outback NSW between March and October to avoid the heat.
+Some people choose to tour outback NSW between March and October to avoid the heat.
 This is like travelling to Thredbo in summer to avoid the snow.
 Baking sun, azure skies, empty roads, chalk-dry dirt and a crow’s lonely call form the romantic picture city dwellers have of the outback – and in summer that’s exactly what you’ll get.

 Condobolin

-Probably best known in pop culture as the birthplace of Shannon Noll, Condobolin is about to play host to the famous ‘Utes in the Paddock’ exhibition.
+Probably best known in pop culture as the birthplace of Shannon Noll, Condobolin plays host to the famous ‘Utes in the Paddock’ exhibition.
 Old Aussie utes – long past their roadworthiness – have been given a second life as murals thanks to Australian artists.
 The tiny village of Ootha, just off the highway east of Condobolin, featured Utes in the Paddock when it first opened in 2010.
-But back in May, the Lachlan Shire Council officially announced the outdoor gallery would be moved to a 25-acre block on The Gipps Way, south of the Condobolin town centre.
+Bu in May 2018, the Lachlan Shire Council officially announced the outdoor gallery would be moved to a 25-acre block on The Gipps Way, south of the Condobolin town centre.

 Broken Hill